General

 Range and Habitat

-Gray Kingbird: Breeds in coastal regions of South Carolina, Georgia, Florida, and northern Gulf coast.
-Spends winters in the tropics.
+Gray Kingbird: This species breeds in coastal regions of South Carolina, Georgia, Florida, the northern edge of the Gulf coast, and the West Indies.
+Spends winters in the tropics of Central and South America.
 Preferred habitats include coastal areas, including mangrove thickets and small groves of palms or oaks.

 Breeding and Nesting